 Mary ‘Tommy’ Thomas

-Mary ‘Tommy’ Thomas died at home after a long illness at the age 96.
+was born on December 30, 1920 and died at home after a long illness on November 21, 2016 at the age 96.
 She was a celebrated artist and an ardent NFWFWF supporter, garnering the 2015 Founders Award.
 Tales of her base-running prowess at Crones games have become legend.

 Tommy, the artist, survives in her amazing wood constructions, shown first at her 1982 debut in a 57th street gallery.
 “An outright winner,” as reviewed in The New York Times by John Russell.
 Like her many collectors, the critic saw the “wit” of our wildly changing times in Thomas’ lonely barns, rundown churches, funky diners, city high rises painted silver.